 ascending Element ID, with the exception of the MIC Management element (8.4.2.54 (Management MIC

-element)).
+element)) and the Fragment IE (8.4.2.188 (Fragment IE)).
 If present, the MIC Management element appears at the end of the robust management frame body.
 See 9.24.6 (Element parsing) on the parsing of elements.
+If present, the Fragment IE appears after another Information element that it is fragmenting.

 Instruct the editor to modify section 8.4.2.183 as indicated: